tzapio/tzap/README.md

 1. there is some existing code (does not have to be related code to the prompt, like existing datamodels or endpoints)
 2. there is some idea of a starting point (How do I create an endpoint)
 3. there is some idea of the goal (that enables customers to change subscription)
-4. run `tzap prompt out.file "How do I create an endpoint that enables customers to change subscription"`
+4. run `tzap prompt "How do I create an endpoint that enables customers to change subscription"`
 5. based on the prompt, GPT might provide a general non-code answer.
 In such case, instruct it with feedback.

 ## Getting Started